nfodor/apeai/README.md

 ### Creating a New API Server

-To create a new API server, send a POST request to the `/generate-server-files` endpoint with a JSON payload describing the API you want to create in a property called `codeDescription`.
+To spin up a new API server, send a POST request to the `/generate-server-files` endpoint with a JSON payload describing the API you want to create in a property called `codeDescription`.

 #### Example Request